AndySAnker/ML-MotEx/README.md

 author={Anker, Andy S and Christiansen, Troels Lindahl and Weber, Marcus and Schmiele, Martin and Brok, Erik and Kjær, Emil TS and Juhás, Pavol and Thomas, Rico and Mehring, Michael and Jensen, Kirsten M Ø}, journal={Angewandte Chemie},}
 ```

+### LICENSE
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 License - see the LICENSE file for details.